-In order to qualify for a loan as an undocumented immigrant in the United States, you need to have a Social Security number and be eligible for employment.
+In order to qualify for a DACA student loans as an undocumented immigrant in the United States, you need to have a Social Security number and be eligible for employment.

 You can still go to college without a Social Security number or driver’s license, but you will not be eligible for federal financial aid.

 If you’re in the DACA program and have received a Social Security number, you can complete your FAFSA.
-You’ll even get a Student Aid Report outlining your eligibility to receive nonfederal aid!
-The Department of Education suggests that you talk to your high school counselor and college financial aid office before filling out the FAFSA.
+You’ll even get a Student Aid Report outlining your eligibility to receive nonfederal aid even though you can’t receive federal student aid.
+The Department of Education suggests that you talk to your high school counselor and school’s financial aid office before filling out the FAFSA.
 You might live in a state with an alternative application for undocumented students, so it is important to research this option.

 Whether you want to start your university or college journey, or further your studies beyond undergraduate level with a higher degree, an international scholarship program might be just the thing you need to make your dream of international education become a reality.
 An estimated $7.4 Billion is awarded in scholarship funds each year.
 That might seem like a lot, but less than 10% of scholars are lucky enough to benefit from a scholarship opportunity.
 It can therefore get quite competitive which is why this article will show you how to find international scholarships the right way.